w3c/did-test-suite/packages/did-core-test-server/README.md

 Important note: since this test suite depends on a local, non-published package [`jest-did-matcher`](../jest-did-matcher), please run `npm i` at the top-level of this repository to correctly configure the relationship of packages.

-The suites can be tests manually, using:
+To test and generate a report at the root of the repository, run

 ```
-npm run generate-report
+npm run test-and-generate-report
 ```

 Or via http,